Grupo Mexico in advanced talks for Citi's Banamex - Bloomberg News

-Dec 5 (Reuters) - Tycoon German Larrea's conglomerate Grupo Mexico SAB is in advanced talks for Citigroup's C.N Mexican retail banking unit, Banamex, Bloomberg News reported on Monday, citing people with knowledge of the matter.
+Dec 5 (Reuters) - Tycoon German Larrea's conglomerate Grupo Mexico SAB is in advanced talks to acquire Citigroup's C.N Mexican retail bank Banamex, Bloomberg News reported on Monday, citing people with knowledge of the matter.

+The mining giant is trying to finalize deal terms with Citi, but no agreement has been reached and another buyer could emerge, the report said.
+The lender could also consider an initial public offering (IPO) for the unit, it added.

+Citi had disclosed in January that it was looking for a buyer for the unit, which has since reportedly drawn interest from a number of firms including Mexico's Banca Mifel SA and U.S. investment firm Apollo Global Management Inc APO.N.

 (Reporting by Manya Saini in Bengaluru; Editing by Sherry Jacob-Phillips)